Swaner EcoCenter: History

 The preserve began as a donation of 190 acre of land in 1993 by the Spring Creek Angus Ranch Partnership in memory of Leland Swaner.
 Over the next decade several parcels of land would be added, growing the preserve to more than 1000 acre.
 In 2003, Swaner purchased what is now known as the Swaner Farm, adding 107 acre to the preserve.

 In 1933, the iconic white barn was built by the Fletcher family who purchased the farm in 1906 and operated it for more than 35 years.
-The Fletcher's sold the entire farm to the Wallin family who owned the land until 2003 when it was acquired by Swaner.
+The Fletchers sold the entire farm to the Wallin family who owned the land until 2003 when it was acquired by Swaner.

 In January 2010, Utah State University (USU) President Stan Albrecht and the Swaner Preserve and EcoCenter Board of Directors announced that the refuge and center would be transferred to USU.
 The gift totaled in excess of $30 million, making it the largest gift in USU history.
 Just one year later, in January 2011, classes began at the center through USU Distance Education.